-Under the MSC program, fisheries and businesses can get certified if they meet the MSC standard for sustainable fishing or seafood traceability.
+Under the MSC program, fisheries and seafood businesses can get certified if they meet the MSC Fisheries or Chain of Custody Standards.

-To ensure our complete independence from the certification process a third organisation, Accreditation Services International GmbH (ASI), manages the accreditation of certifiers to conduct MSC assessments.
+To ensure our complete independence from the certification process, a third party organisation - Accreditation Services International (ASI) manages the accreditation of CABs to conduct MSC assessments.

-Third-party programs offer the highest level of assurance and means that the outcome is unbiased:
+Third-party programs offer the highest level of assurance and ensure outcomes are unbiased:

 - First party: An organisation, product or service meets standards it has set for itself